whisthq/whist/protocol/server/README.md

-## Fractal Windows/Linux Ubuntu Servers
+## Whist Windows/Linux Ubuntu Servers

-This folder builds a server to stream via Fractal.
+This folder builds a server to stream via Whist.
 It supports Windows and Linux Ubuntu.

 ### Recommended Workflow for Building Server Protocol on Linux